Mark1q/Pytorch-Fundamentals-Exercises/README.md

 <br><br>
 That's because everytime this code gets executed the seed remains the same and so do the random variables that are dependent on the seed.(see documentation on [randomness](https://pytorch.org/docs/stable/notes/randomness.html) in pytorch)

+### Exercise 5
+> Speaking of random seeds, we saw how to set it with torch.manual_seed() but is there a GPU equivalent?
+If there is, set the GPU random seed to 1234